Madeeks/shifter-ci-tests/README.md

 Tested on Ubuntu 16.04 with Vagrant 1.8.1 and Virtualbox 5.0.18.

 ## Troubleshooting
 - The CI tests are not independent (sigh!), that is the results are not guaranteed to be consistent when running subsets of the tests in different orders.
-So far I experienced sporadic failures of the test imagegwapi_test.py:GWTestCase.test_autoexpire.
+So far I experienced more or less sporadic failures of the test imagegwapi_test.py:GWTestCase.test_autoexpire.
 The test passed when the entire test suite was executed though.